 Discharge of sewage in anchorages and shellfish harvesting are prohibited.

-A pay site located about 3 km south of Lund.
+13 sites located approximately 3 km south of Lund.
 Slow down to see the small wooden sign.
 There is steep, paved road into the park that takes you through an incredible canopy of trees.
-The campsites, which are right by the ocean; facilities include picnic tables and pit toilets, but no potable water.
+The campsites, which are right by the ocean, include picnic tables and pit toilets, but no potable water.

 Located in the Discovery Islands this is a popular anchorage for recreational boaters.
 Located on the northwestern tip of Cortes Island, the inlet can be entered from northern Sutil Channel.

 On the east side of the Malaspina Peninsula, visitors enjoy canoeing and kayaking, searching out the varied marine life and walking through the lightly-forested upland.
 This small campground is on the doorstep of Desolation Sound Marine Park.
 There are 14 vehicle/tent sites open seasonally and four small, condensed sites open all year.
 Activities include swimming, fishing, canoeing/kayaking.

 Located on the southern peninsula of Cortes Island, the park is named for the capelin fish that spawn ashore by the tens of thousands and draw a variety of other marine life to the area, including salmon, seals, sea lions, seabirds and otters.
 Gulls, Bald eagles, cormorants, herons and oystercatchers can also be seen here.

 Smelt Bay is the only provincial campground on remote Cortes Island offering 22 spacious campsites laid out in a wonderful setting in the woods overlooking Smelt Bay.
 Reservations accepted through Discover Camping